 Agonists identified in the previous step will be further characterized.
 They will also play crucial roles in screening for orphan GPCR antagonists.

-Tanso Biosciences provides super-sensitive and reliable functional assays for more than 300 human G-protein-coupled receptors (GPCRs) to expand frontiers, accelerate drug discovery, and reduce R&D risks.
+Tanso Biosciences provides super-sensitive and reliable functional assays for more than 550 human and mouse G-protein-coupled receptors (GPCRs) to expand frontiers, accelerate drug discovery, and reduce R&D risks.

 Besides assays illustrated here, we can arrange various tests, such as allosteric modulation and GPCR homologs in other species than human.